torvalds/linux/Documentation/core-api/symbol-namespaces.rst

 Defining namespaces for all symbols of a subsystem can be very verbose and may become hard to maintain.
-Therefore a default define (DEFAULT_SYMBOL_NAMESPACE) is been provided, that, if set, will become the default for all EXPORT_SYMBOL() and EXPORT_SYMBOL_GPL() macro expansions that do not specify a namespace.
+Therefore a default define (DEFAULT_SYMBOL_NAMESPACE) is been provided, that, if set, will become the default for all EXPORT_SYMBOL() and EXPORT_SYMBOL_GPL() macro expansions that do analt specify a namespace.

 There are multiple ways of specifying this define and it depends on the subsystem and the maintainer's preference, which one to use.
 The first option